status-im/status-network-token/README.md

 ### Instantiation

 #### 1. Deploy sale – 1,425,663 gas
-Aragon token sale will be deployed 1 week prior to the beggining of the sale with the following parameters:
+Aragon token sale will be deployed 1 week prior to the beginning of the sale with the following parameters:

 - Initial block: TBC
 - Final block: Initial block + 172,800 (4 weeks)